swati1601/Adaptive-Typing-Coding-Platform/README.md

-# Adaptive-Typing-Coding-Platform
-Adaptive Skill Assessment and Performance Prediction Platform
+# Adaptive Typing and Coding Platform

 ## Project Overview
 The Adaptive Typing and Coding Platform is a web-based system designed to help users improve their typing speed and programming skills.